The Best Creamy Salmon Pasta

 - salmon – you will need 3/4 pound of salmon for this salmon pasta recipe.
 Two 6 ounce fillets will work, or one large fillet is fine, too.
 More on this below!

-- linguine – this is my noodle of choice for this pasta with salmon (and also for lemon caper pasta), but fettuccine or spaghetti work just as well.
+- linguine – this is our noodle of choice for this pasta with salmon, but we’ve tested it with fettuccine and spaghetti, and they work just as well.

 - butter – unsalted butter forms the base of the sauce.
 If you only have salted butter on hand, just cut back on the added salt later in the recipe.